-Length: Year Class Prerequisite: PADA Core
+Prerequisite: PADA Core and enrolled in PADA

 Description: Internship course is designed to give PADA students career experience in the visual arts, particularly in the career area of public art.
 This course will focus on professional behaviors that will give students a competitive edge in the work force after Liberty High School.
 Students will spend most of the year working as a team to complete a work of public art for the City of Brentwood.
-Course required for the PADA seniors.
+Course required for PADA seniors.